publiccodenet/about/activities/member-relations/founding-membership-proposal.md

 * Our strategy is to work with our contacts within the organization to make a convincing proposal to their relevant level of political decision-making
 * We first send potential founding members this draft full proposal, which invites them to sign a light-weight/low-commitment Expression of Interest.
 This means we can talk about our working with them in the open, while continuing to tailor the details of this proposal
 * This resource is a link to a google doc for now, but might change format soon
-* Any proposed changes to the content of this template must first be proposed and merged with master branch of 'About' before being implemented here
+* Any proposed changes to the content of this template must first be proposed and merged with [the `master` branch of About](https://github.com/publiccodenet/about/tree/master) before being implemented here

 ### Use and further development
 - [ ] Share with potential members